 I contacted potential breeders via email and phone calls.
 These helped me assess the breeders and find a cattery I liked.
-Once I decided on a cattery, I didn’t meet up with the breeders until the kitten was old enough for us to meet up.
+Once I decided on a cattery, there was no plan to see the breeders until the kitten was old enough for us to meet up.
 This was due to the geographical distances in my case.
-Had I been able to meet the breeders and their other cats, as well as meeting the kitten’s dad, I would have done so.
+Had I been able to meet the breeders and their other cats, as well as meeting the kitten's dad, I would have done so.

 Visiting the Cattery

 It was fine for me to visit as often as I could get there, and any questions I had were answered quickly and clearly.
 They also had clear information about how they limited the number of times their queens were able to reproduce and the veterinary care that they had access to.
 I was also shown their registration documents and family history.

 I felt the breeder wanted to know about me as much as I wanted to know about them and their cats.
 I was glad to learn that they had kept in touch with other people who had adopted their kittens.
 No one else was visiting my kitten, and I felt confident that I wasn't being led up a garden path in terms of bringing him home.
 In my case, they were even happy for me to choose the name that went on to his registration documents after their prefix.